Our Aida Experience

 Time for the show to start…

 We walked to our entrance gate and up into the amphitheater we climbed.
 I stopped to soak up every little nook and cranny of steps, stone walls and arches.
-I noticed Lars was just ahead of me doing the same with his video camera capturing “his moment”.
+I noticed our son was just ahead of me doing the same with his video camera capturing “his moment”.
 Oh, that was a proud mom moment!
 At least we are getting some culture into the kids and they are soaking it up… Ah, the master plan is working.

 We arrive up into the arena and locate our section, you know the almost cheapest seats in the house.
 We bought the €25 seats, but that still wasn’t good enough to get a seat we were all familiar with.
 That bought us the lower section of the Roman Stone Seats!
 Okay, I know that doesn’t sound exciting to most of you, nor did it to Alan and the kids, but I was excited.
 How cool that we are going to sit here and watch a performance, just as they would have hundreds of years ago.